R. D. Burman: Early life

 Burman was born to the Hindi film composer and singer, Sachin Dev Burman, and his lyricist wife Meera Dev Burman (née Dasgupta), in Calcutta.
 Initially, he was nicknamed Tublu by his maternal grandmother, although he later became known by the nickname Pancham.
-According to some stories, he was nicknamed Pancham because, as a child, whenever he cried, it sounded in the fifth note (Pa), G scale, of music notation; in Hindustani Classical Music, Pancham is the name of the fifth scale degree: (IAST: Ṣaḍja, Ṛṣabha, Gandhāra, Madhyama, Pañcama, Dhaivata, Niṣāda).
+According to some stories, he was nicknamed Pancham because, as a child, whenever he cried, it sounded in the fifth note (Pa), G note on c major scale, of music notation; in Hindustani Classical Music, Pancham is the name of the fifth scale degree: (IAST: Ṣaḍja, Ṛṣabha, Gandhāra, Madhyama, Pañcama, Dhaivata, Niṣāda).
 Another theory says that the baby was nicknamed Pancham because he could cry in five different notes.
 Yet another version is that when the veteran Indian actor Ashok Kumar saw a newborn Rahul uttering the syllable Pa repeatedly, he nicknamed the boy Pancham.

-Burman received his early education in West Bengal from Tirthapati Institution in Kolkata.
-His father S. D. Burman was a noted music director in Hindi language films, the Mumbai-based Hindi film industry.
+Burman received his early education in West Bengal from Ballygunge Government High School in Kolkata.
+His father S. D. Burman was a noted music director in Hindi-language films, the Mumbai-based Hindi film industry.
 When he was seventeen years old, R. D. Burman composed his first song, Aye meri topi palat ke aa, which his father used in the film Funtoosh (1956).
 The tune of the song Sar jo tera chakraaye was also composed by him as a child; his father included it in the soundtrack of Guru Dutt's Pyaasa (1957).

 In Mumbai, Burman was trained by Ustad Ali Akbar Khan (sarod) and Samta Prasad (tabla).
 He also considered Salil Chowdhury his guru.
 He served as an assistant to his father and often played harmonica in his orchestras.

 Some of the notable films in which Burman is credited as the music assistant include Chalti Ka Naam Gaadi (1958), Kaagaz Ke Phool (1959), Tere Ghar Ke Samne (1963), Bandini (1963), Ziddi (1964), Guide (1965) and Teen Devian (1965).
 Burman also played mouth organ for his father's hit composition "Hai Apna Dil To Aawara", which was featured in the film Solva Saal, and sung by Hemanta Mukhopadhyay.

 In 1959, Burman signed up as a music director for the film Raaz, directed by Guru Dutt's assistant Niranjan.
 However, the film was never completed.
 The lyrics of this Guru Dutt and Waheeda Rehman-starrer film were written by Shailendra.
 Burman recorded two songs for the film before it was shelved.
 The first song was sung by Geeta Dutt and Asha Bhosle, and the second one had vocals by Shamshad Begum.

 Burman's first released film as an independent music director was Chhote Nawab (1961).
 When the noted Hindi film comedian Mehmood decided to produce Chhote Nawab, he first approached Burman's father Sachin Dev Burman for the music.
 However, S. D. Burman declined the offer, advising he was unavailable.
 At this meeting, Mehmood noticed Rahul playing tabla, and signed him as the music director for Chhote Nawab.
-Burman later developed a close association with Mehmood, and made a cameo in Mehmood's Bhoot Bangla (1965).
+Burman later developed a close association with Mehmood, and made a cameo appearance in Mehmood's film Bhoot Bungla (1965).